Independent comparison 2026

 - Which vendors support German billing (GOÄ / EBM)?

-- Nixi: native code suggestions for GOÄ and EBM as a standard feature.
+- Nixi AI: native code suggestions for GOÄ and EBM as a standard feature.
 Doctolib: AI billing assistant in the all-in-one bundle.
 Tandem: SNOMED- and ICD-10-based, no native EBM.
 Heidi / Abridge / Suki: no German billing logic.

 - Which vendors operate exclusively in the EU?

-- Nixi: Frankfurt only.
+- Nixi AI: Frankfurt only.
 Doctolib: HDS-certified in the EU.
 Tandem: EU.
 International vendors (Heidi, Abridge, Suki): USA or global, with data flows outside the EU.

 Your colleagues are already saving an hour a day